ros2/ros2_tracing/README.md

 > The [launch file action](#launch-file-trace-action) is designed to automatically start tracing before the application launches.

 > [!TIP]
-> Configuring a tracing session in [snapshot mode](#tracing-in-snapshot-mode) or [dual session mode](#dual-session-tracing) records trace data in the memory without writing to disk until demanded.
+> Configuring a tracing session in [snapshot mode](#tracing-in-snapshot-mode) or [dual session mode](#dual-session-tracing) stores trace data in the memory without writing to disk until demanded.
-> This can be leveraged to start tracing after application launch without losing initialization data, eliminating the need to start tracing before application launch and preventing accumulation of unwanted trace files when not actively analyzing.
+> This can be leveraged to start recording traces after application launch without losing initialization data, eliminating the need to record trace data before application launch and preventing accumulation of unwanted trace files when not actively analyzing.

 The tracing directory can be configured using command/launch action parameters, or through environment variables with the following logic: